Well: Breaking Barriers to Healthcare

 Design Decisions

-The final side navigation allows users to first select their npm of choice.
-I experimented with a few different options here such as selecting an npm then including a back arrow to reselect a new option, or implementing a dropdown menu for npm within the component.
-However, the final decision landed on keeping all npms always visible on screen while supporting a vertical scroll within these buttons.
-By making this decision, I created two options for navigation: selecting an npm while another is open, or closing the current npm and selecting another using the default variant.
+The final side navigation enables users to easily select their npm of choice.
+I explored several design options, such as including a back arrow for reselecting or using a dropdown menu within the component.
+Ultimately, we decided to keep all npms visible on screen, with vertical scrolling within the buttons.
+This approach provided two navigation paths: selecting a new npm while another remains open or closing the current npm and selecting a new one using the default variant.

 Screenshots showing different 3 desktop variants, and 2 mobile variants